AI4WORK-Project/sliding-work-sharing/README.md

 - inform supervisor, who may potentially intervene: "human on the loop"

 #### How to Run the Scenario
-To start the application and run the Agriculture scenario, use the following command:
+To start the application and run the agriculture scenario, use the following command:

 ```bash
 mvn spring-boot:run -D"spring-boot.run.profiles"=agriculture